IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

      ```

 1. Verify your pod from the project `apps` is ready:
-   - First confirm you're at the current project `apps-was`:
+   - First confirm you're at the current project `apps`:
      ```
      oc project
      ```

-   - If it's not at the project `apps-was`, then swtich:
+   - If it's not at the project `apps`, then swtich:
      ```
-     oc project apps-was
+     oc project apps
      ```

    ```